Hebrew for Christians

 glory

 Still others hope to find life through various placating religious rituals and practices.
 In Orthodox Judaism, for example, the Orach Chayim is a handbook that meticulously provides a set of rules and regulations (halakhah) regarding sleeping, waking, wearing clothes, reciting blessings, observing Sabbath and the holidays, and so on.
-The path of life, according to the religionist, is the performance of various ritual acts in order to win God's approval and blessing.
+The path of life, according to the religionist, is the performance of various ritual acts in order to attain God's approval and blessing.

-).
-Peter cited this verse on the day of Pentecost (Acts 2:25-28), as did Paul at Antioch (Acts 13:35-37).
-Despite the grisly prospect of the crucifixion, Jesus trusted that God, by raising him from the dead, would not allow him to suffer corruption (Matt.
+From the New Testament, we know that this verse ultimately refers not to David (who eventually died), but to Yeshua the Messiah, the greater Son of David (Mark 12:35-6, Psalm 110:1).
+Peter cited this verse in his Pentecost sermon (Acts 2:25-28), as did Paul at Antioch (Acts 13:35-37).
+Despite the grisly prospect of the crucifixion, Yeshua trusted that God, by raising him from the dead, would not allow him to suffer corruption (Matt.
 16:21).

-Interestingly, the word netzach ("forever") denotes both "victory" and "eternity," and reveals that Jesus' resurrection provides the everlasting victory over the sting of death itself.
-Jesus is forever enthroned at the very side of the Majesty on High as the Key Holder to life and death (Rev. 1:18).
+Interestingly, the Hebrew word netzach ("forevermore") denotes both "victory" and "eternity," and reveals that Yeshua's resurrection provides the everlasting victory over the sting of death itself.
+Yeshua is forever enthroned at the very side of the Majesty on High as the "Key Holder" to life and death (Rev. 1:18).

 The ultimate longing we have in our hearts is really a message from God – to come to Him to have our deepest needs met.
 The true orach chayim is only found in a personal, trusting relationship with the resurrected Savior - Yeshua the Messiah (John 14:6).
 When we receive the message of His gracious love, our heart's deepest longings will be truly satisfied.
 We will experience fullness of joy in God's loving presence, and we will enjoy abiding pleasures in our communion with God.
+Amen.

 << Return